bernie-skipole/webparametrics/docs/index.md

 apt-get install iptraf-ng

-The command "iptraf-ng" starts a console traffic monitor
+The command "iptraf-ng" starts a console traffic monitor.
+This can only be used by root, and is available for diagnostic purposes.

 ## Install nginx